 How do basal resources moderate food-web structure and dynamics?

-My fundamental research tests theoretical predictions of how changes in basal resource diversity (e.g. species richness) or nutritional quality (e.g. nitrogen content) mediate patterns of trophic interactions and processes such as consumer growth rates.
-Most recently, I have been collaborating with Jes Hines and Anne Ebeling to assess how changes in plant diversity affect consumer trait distribution, the associated food-web structures, and network stability (see The Jena Experiment for more).
+My fundamental research tests theoretical predictions of how changes in basal resource diversity (e.g. species richness) and nutritional quality (e.g. nitrogen content) mediate the patterns and dynamics of trophic interactions.
+Most recently, I have been collaborating with Jes Hines and Anne Ebeling to assess how changes in plant diversity affect arthropod functional traits, food-web structure, and network stability (see The Jena Experiment for more).

-The provision of ecosystem services is being threatened by global change drivers such as land-use and climate change.
-My research assesses how perturbations impact ecosystem functions such as metabolic rates and decomposition.
-For instance, extreme weather events such as storms can redistribute nutrients and biota in river networks and lakes.
-With Mark Gessner and colleagues from the LakeLab experimental facility (Stechlin, Germany), I demonstrated that wind-induced mixing of a deep lake altered the phytoplankton community composition and initiated an algal bloom that conspicuously enhanced whole-lake metabolism.
+My applied work assesses how global change drivers like land-use and climate change influence ecosystem processes such as whole-ecosystem metabolism.
+For instance, extreme weather events can redistribute nutrients and biota in river networks and lakes.
+With Mark Gessner and colleagues from the LakeLab experimental facility (Stechlin, Germany), I demonstrated that wind-induced mixing of a deep lake altered the composition of the phytoplankton community and initiated an algal bloom that conspicuously enhanced whole-lake metabolism.

-There is often limited monitoring of whether restoration and management actions are effective at the anticipated spatial extent and within an acceptable timeframe.
-My honours and doctoral work (with mentors Paul Reich, Ross Thompson and Ralph Mac Nally) focused on how riparian vegetation condition and restoration influenced aquatic invertebrate communities, omnivore dietary composition and organic matter dynamics in Australian agricultural streams.
+There is often limited monitoring of whether management actions are effective at the anticipated spatial extent and within an acceptable timeframe.
+My honours and doctoral work (with mentors Paul Reich, Ross Thompson and Ralph Mac Nally) focused on how riparian vegetation condition and restoration influenced aquatic invertebrate communities and organic matter dynamics in Australian agricultural streams.
 An important applied finding was that small stretches of woody replanting can enhance terrestrial inputs to streams and shift primary production and respiration rates towards reference condition within two decades.